STRML/mongoose-filter-denormalize/README.md

 - `writeFilter` (Object):         As above, but used when when applied during a PUT or POST.
 This filters fields out of a given object so they will not be written even when specified.
                                  Useful for protected attributes like fb.accessToken.
-- `defaultFilterRole` (String):   Profile to use when one is not given, or the given profile does not exist.
+- `defaultFilterRole` (String)(default: 'nofilter'):   Profile to use when one is not given, or the given profile does not exist.
-- `sanitize` (Boolean):           True to automatically escape HTML in strings.
+- `sanitize` (Boolean)(default: false):           True to automatically escape HTML in strings.

 ### Statics